rileyhutton/ticketsolveStats/README.md

 # ticketsolveStats
- See the stats of any show/event hosted on the Ticketsolve platform
+ Get the stats of any show/event hosted on the Ticketsolve platform.